Exercise 1. Mutation intensity and its impact on the optimization process

 • -hof_size 1 – the size of the "Hall of Fame": during evolution, we keep track of one best individual (but in DEAP, elitism does not work by default)

-• in response to this question, write how many individuals will be mutated in this experiment, how many individuals will be crossed over, in what order these operations are performed in DEAP, whether these two sets of individuals may or must overlap, and whether the next generation may include unmodified individuals (clones).
+• in response to this question, write how many individuals will be mutated in every generation of this experiment, how many individuals will be crossed over, in what order these operations are performed in DEAP, whether these two sets of individuals may or must overlap, and whether the next generation may include unmodified individuals (clones) and why.

 After successfully running the command, you will see a simple statistic of the evolutionary process, and at the end you should see something similar to